o2r-project/api/docs/shipment.md

 }
 ```

+!!! note

-_Note that returned deposition urls from Zenodo as well as Eudat b2share (records) will only be functional after publishing._
+    Returned deposition URLs from Zenodo as well as Eudat b2share (records) will only be functional after publishing.

 ## Create a new shipment

 You can start a initial creation of a shipment, leading to transmission to a repository at the same endpoint using a `POST` request.

 `POST /api/v1/shipment`

 This requires the following parameters and conditions: